BZoennchen/supercollider-book/chapters/sounddesign/math/intro.md

 The obvious question or problem with this view is that it is unclear where and how these objects exist and how we humans access them.

 *Logicians* claim that mathematics is reducible to pure logic, that is, all mathematical truths are logical truths in disguise.
-The promoter of this field of theory (Frege, Russell, Whitehead, Carnap) was to derive all of mathematics from logical axioms and rules of inference but Gödel's incompleteness theorems showed that not all mathematical truth can be captured this way.
+The promoters of this field of theory (Frege, Russell, Whitehead, Carnap) wanted to derive all of mathematics from logical axioms and rules of inference but Gödel's incompleteness theorems showed that not all mathematical truth can be captured this way.
 Logicists often assumed numbers were real abstract entities, but that they could be reduced to logical notions.
 So Logicism is both a program (reduce math to logic) and compatible with a Platonist ontology.